Tabu33/anki-crosspoint-reader/README.md

 Built and tested on the Xteink X4 (ESP32-C3, the `default` build environment).

-## Limitations

-- No images on cards.
-- Currently only supports English

 ## License and attribution

 Built on [CrossPoint Reader](https://github.com/crosspoint-reader/crosspoint-reader).
 Not affiliated with Xteink or Anki.